 Greek Giant Beans

 Tinned or Dried Beans?

 Buying tinned beans here is almost impossible, so I always use dried beans.
 However, they should be kept in a sealed container and not left to sit around for too long.
 Old beans take forever to cook.
-Soak the dried beans overnight with a pinch of bicarbonate of soda, rinse and then boil for about an hour until soft before using.
+Soak the dried beans overnight with a pinch of bicarbonate of soda, rinse, and then boil for about an hour, until soft, before using.
 If you are in a hurry, then use tinned beans, but you can’t cook them long enough to infuse the flavours.
 In short, dried beans take longer to prepare but are cheaper and taste so much better.

-For more pasta, beans and rice, search recipes here.
+For more pasta, beans, and rice recipes, search here.

+Greek Giant Beans